Reviews You Can Rely On

 Cargo Carrying

-The RadWagon 5 is about more than just how much it can carry.
-The bike's new design added about 25 lbs to its total carrying capacity, but the new rack is rated the same as the outgoing model at 120 lbs.
+The RadWagon 5 is about more than just its carrying capacity.
+The bike's new design added approximately 25 lbs to its total carrying capacity, but the new rack is rated at the same capacity as the outgoing model, 120 lbs.
 While this isn't class-leading, it's more than reasonable for most people to carry on a rack.
-The 28" long rack is 7" wide and made of tubular aluminum with a number of clever attachment points.
+The 28" long rack is 7" wide and made of tubular aluminum with several clever attachment points.
 Without adding any attachments, you can strap or tie any number of items to its crossbars.
 We purchased two “Deckpad” seats, a set of running boards to rest feet on, and the “Caboose,” which contains small passengers.
-The Deckpad seats install with a hand-tightened knob and look like big baguettes.
-Despite being made for this bike, their fit doesn't feel super secure; we added a little foam beneath, and they tightened up to our liking.
+The Deckpad seats install with a hand-tightened knob and resemble large baguettes.
+Despite being made for this bike, their fit wasn't ideal; we added a little foam beneath, and they tightened up to our liking.

 Even loaded down at maximum cargo weight, the RadWagon is easy to handle and instills confidence.